aintgoin2goa/recap/README.md

 A library for taking screenshots of a url at various widths, to aid development of a responsive site.
 Uses phantomjs to generate the screenshots.

+**Currently, it only works on windows - a version with support for linux and max will follow shortly.**

 Installation
 ---------------